mttschltz/kittythinks/content/the-secret-history-by-procopius-part-i-the-tyranny-of-women.md

 Alas, before the plan can be worked out, Theodora dies.

-The two teenagers had actually fallen in love, but now without the Empress' maneuvering, Antonia (the daughters' mother), would insist on separation and re-marriage.
+The two teenagers had actually fallen in love, but now without the Empress' manoeuvering, Antonia (the daughters' mother), would insist on separation and re-marriage.
 Technically, under Roman law, her daughters' previous relationship would have been considered prostitution, but Antonia cared little about this.

 Antonia was regarded as heartless as a consequence, but to save her own reputation, she makes Belisarius take the blame.

 This leads to his ultimate disgrace.

 > > _"Then at last he was repudiated by everyone, was made the target of endless gossip and was dismissed with contempt as a hopeless fool."_

+There is also a suitor to Antonia's granddaughter.
+This man, Sergius, is a serial killer, having killed 80 ambassadors.
+Yet, Procopius calls his "effeminate and unwarlike", perhaps because he blames him for the destruction of Roman authority in Libya - or more likely because Sergius (and his brother) are acquitted for their crimes by the Emperor and Empress.